Mad cover by Basil Wolverton

 Spacehawk(s)

-In 1938 Wolverton finally managed to get his work into print, by entering the American comic book market.
+In 1938, Wolverton finally managed to get his work into print, by entering the American comic book market.
 Unlike many of his contemporaries, Wolverton didn't relocate to Manhattan, but remained in the Pacific Northwest, and sent his work by mail.
 His early work already stood out for its oddball appeal, and can be compared to the work of other "weird" Golden Age artists like Boody Rogers and Fletcher Hanks.
 The science fiction comic 'Spacehawks' and the detective comic 'Disk-Eyes the Detective' found a spot in the short-lived comic magazine Circus, The Comic Riot by the Globe Syndicate.
-In 1940 Wolverton reused much of the themes of 'Spacehawks' to create the nearly identically titled 'Spacehawk' (1940-1942), which appeared in Target Comics by Novelty Press.
-The zany science fiction saga stars an interplanetary lawman who battleds space pirates and other malefactors.
+In 1940, Wolverton reused much of the themes of 'Spacehawks' to create the nearly identically titled 'Spacehawk' (1940-1942), which appeared in Target Comics by Novelty Press.
+The zany science fiction saga stars an interplanetary lawman who battles space pirates and other malefactors.
 It was an early showcase of his talent for creating highly imaginative worlds and creatures.
+Wolverton later recycled Spacehawk a third time as the SF comic 'Meteor Martin' (1941-1942) in Amazing Man Comics.

 'Bingbang Buster And His Horse Hedy'.